TheRealTurtler/Audio-Video-Scripts/README.md

 Renames multiple video files according to a title specified in info.xml.

 # Examples
-For a example directory structure and info.xml file see the example folder.
+For an example directory structure and info.xml file see the example folder.

 # Additional Applications
 The following applications are necessary for these scripts to function correctly and need to be placed inside the root directory: